 In the 1950s Richard L. Solomon initiated the study of avoidance behavior in dogs.
 At that time, avoidance behavior was an area of active controversy between behaviorist and cognitive researchers (Sidman, 1954; and see Herrnstein, 1969, for a history of the field).
 Solomon was a student of Harold Schlosberg who worked on white rats (e.g., Schlosberg, 1934).
-Why Solomon switched to dogs is unclear, but they were probably convenient subjects, and emitted readily observable escape responses that were well suited to shuttleboxes.
-Solomon’s research using dogs would go on to have significant impacts on the field (Rescorla, 1995).
-Solomon helped propose the two-process theory of conditioning (Rescorla Solomon, 1967), as well as learned helplessness (Overmier, 1996), and the opponent-process theory of acquired motivation (LoLordo & Seligman, 1997), all using results obtained from dogs.
+Why Solomon switched to dogs is unclear, but dogs were probably convenient subjects, and readily emitted observable escape responses that were well suited to shuttleboxes.
+Solomon’s research using dogs would have a significant impact on field of psychology (Rescorla, 1995).
+Solomon helped propose the two-process theory of conditioning (Rescorla & Solomon, 1967), learned helplessness (Overmier, 1996), and the opponent-process theory of acquired motivation (LoLordo & Seligman, 1997), all using results obtained from dogs.

 Solomon published voraciously on avoidance conditioning in dogs.
-With Lyman Wynne, Solomon reported on avoidance conditioning in normal dogs and dogs whose autonomic nervous system had been surgically or pharmacological(Solomon Wynne, 1955).
-In 1953, Solomon and colleagues published their first papers on avoidance conditioning on dogs using a shuttlebox preparation (Solomon, , 1953; Solomon & Wynne, 1953).
+With Lyman Wynne, Solomon reported on avoidance conditioning in normal dogs and dogs whose autonomic nervous system had been surgically or pharmacologically disrupted (Solomon & Wynne, 1955).
+In 1953, Solomon and colleagues published their first papers on avoidance conditioning on dogs using a shuttlebox preparation (Solomon, et al., 1953; Solomon & Wynne, 1953).
 A theoretical paper soon followed (Solomon & Wynne, 1954) in which they expanded on the two-process theory of conditioning.
-In this theory, emotional responses result from Pavlovian conditioning and skeletal responses from operant conditioning, which are maintained through fear reduction.
+In this theory, emotional fear responses result from Pavlovian conditioning and skeletal responses from operant conditioning, which are maintained through fear reduction.

-One of the most well-known research paradigms to emerge from Solomon's lab was that of and who coined the term "learned helplessness," (1967).
-In this work, Seligman and Overmier investigated the effects of prior shock history on a dog's behavior in later avoidance training.
-Dogs that had previously been administered unavoidable shocks showed three changes in behavior during the avoidance learning phase: "(1) many failures to initiate any escape responsehat was interpreted as a 'motivational' deficit; (2) when an escape response did occur, the animal did not show any beneficial learning from the experiencethat was interpreted as an 'associative' deficit; and (3) a marked quiet passivity in the presence of the continuing shocks that were not being escapedthat was interpreted as an 'emotional' deficit" (Overmier, 1996, p.
+One of the most well-known research paradigms to emerge from Solomon's lab was that of Bruce Overmier and Martin Seligman who coined the term "learned helplessness," (1967).
+In this work, Overmier and Seligman investigated the effects of prior shock history on a dog's behavior in later avoidance training.
+Dogs that had previously been administered unavoidable shocks showed three changes in behavior during the avoidance learning phase: "(1) many failures to initiate any escape response—that was interpreted as a 'motivational' deficit; (2) when an escape response did occur, the animal did not show any beneficial learning from the experience—that was interpreted as an 'associative' deficit; and (3) a marked quiet passivity in the presence of the continuing shocks that were not being escaped—that was interpreted as an 'emotional' deficit" (Overmier, 1996, p.
 332).
-Steven Maier joined Seligman in helping to identify the uncontrollability of the aversive stimuli as a critical feature of the initial shocks for producing the later deficit in avoidance learning (Seligman & Maier, 1967).
-This led the researchers to make an appeal for contingency analysis and a contingency-based learning theory (Overmier, 1996) in their 1969 theoretical paper on these phenomena (Maier, Seligman, & Solomon).
-Like the initial work on avoidance learning done by Solomon and Wynne, the research on learned helplessness showed direct applicability to human behavior as a potential model for clinical depression and post-traumatic stress disorder (e.g., Maier, 2001), which was always an emphasis for Richard Solomon (Overmier, 1996).
+Steven Maier joined Seligman in identifying that the uncontrollability of the initial shocks was a critical feature for producing the later deficit in avoidance learning (Seligman & Maier, 1967).
+Overmier (1996) indicated that this led the researchers to make an appeal for contingency analysis and a contingency-based learning theory in their theoretical paper on these phenomena (Maier, Seligman, & Solomon, 1969).
+The learned helplessness research showed direct applicability to human behavior, serving as a potential model for clinical depression and post-traumatic stress disorder (e.g., Maier, 2001).
+This human connection was always an emphasis for Solomon (Overmier, 1996).